Access to the territory and push backs

 • International cooperation with Serbia: according to agreed procedures, the Romanian and Serbian authorities constantly exchange information about any aspects related to irregular migration, in order to prevent and combat cross-border criminality through Common Contact Point Portile de Fier I. At the same time, Romania is an active host of the Joint Operation Terra by Frontex that covers the entirety of its external land border sections with Serbia, Ukraine and Moldova.
 The border section with Serbia is considered of critical importance and deployments for green border surveillance “fully meet” the operational needs agreed between Frontex and Romania.

 At a public event, an official from the Ministry of Internal Affairs described the pilot as enabling Romanian authorities to identify groups of migrants approaching the Serbian-Romanian border and thus to notify Serbian authorities “long before they reach the border”.
-According to him, the Serbian authorities then have an obligation to intervene, and manage to do so most of the time.
+According to the official, the Serbian authorities then have an obligation to intervene, and manage to do so most of the time.
 These preventive activities contribute to reducing “illegal” flows.
 According to the statistics presented, only 221 “aliens having entered illegally through Serbia” submitted asylum applications to the border police in 2023, as opposed to 1,455 in 2022, i.e. an over 80% decrease.
 The project is presented as a “whole of route cooperation” initiative that involved Greece, Bulgaria, Romania, Hungary, Slovakia, Austria and the European Commission.
-It has allowed for improved cooperation with the Serbian authorities but also with Frontex, whose staff, through a change in legislation in May 2023, can now access all relevant databases.[61]
+It has allowed for improved cooperation with the Serbian authorities but also with Frontex, whose staff, through a change in legislation in May 2023, can now access all relevant databases.[102]

-As regards border management, among other things, Romania continued to implement a “strategic approach to apprehensions and border controls” with the aim of addressing irregular migration and preventing secondary movements, to ensure a constant level of preparedness at the external borders, and building on the cooperation established between Romania and Frontex in the context of the pilot project and going forward.[63]
-In June 2023, FRONTEX launched operation Centurion, as a new pilot project in Romania taking into account the rapidly growing number of officers, the agency considered it needs to take steps to reinforce the command in the field and decentralise some of its activities for better coordination and communication with host country authorities.[64]
+As regards border management, among other things, Romania continued to implement a “strategic approach to apprehensions and border controls” with the aim of addressing irregular migration and preventing secondary movements, to ensure a constant level of preparedness at the external borders, and building on the cooperation established between Romania and Frontex in the context of the pilot project and going forward.[105]
+In June 2023, FRONTEX launched operation Centurion, as a new pilot project in Romania taking into account the rapidly growing number of officers, the agency considered it needs to take steps to reinforce the command in the field and decentralise some of its activities for better coordination and communication with host country authorities.[106]
+According to CNRR, in 2025, in relation to border monitoring and collecting information at the border, the focus has shifted from Romania’s borders with EU Member States (Bulgaria, Hungary) to external borders (Romania’s borders with Serbia, Ukraine and the Republic of Moldova).
+As a result, it has become more difficult to collect information and identify possible fundamental rights violations or at the borders with Bulgaria and Hungary, particularly since the Romanian Border Police’s main priority when migrants are detected at these borders is to apply readmission agreements.[107]

 Ill-treatment at the border

-2023: For the year 2023, CNRR[65] states that, based on discussions its legal counsellors had with asylum seekers, some of them said that they had been hit or had experienced other abusive behaviour on the Romanian territory, for example at border crossings in the western region of Romania.
+2023: For the year 2023, CNRR[115] states that, based on discussions its legal counsellors had with asylum applicants, some of them said that they had been hit or had experienced other abusive behaviour on the Romanian territory, for example at border crossings in the western region of Romania.
 The abuse behaviour described by them consisted in using a high tone of voice, applying strokes (in the abdomen/legs area), not granting permission to use the toilet for a certain period of time.
 For example, in Timisoara, a Russian citizen, who applied for asylum at the Moravita Border Crossing Point, during the asylum procedure at the border, stated that the Romanian authorities did not show respect towards him, the border police officers displaying a disrespectful attitude.

-Most of the reported incidents related to Romania were done by various organisations mainly present in Serbia.
-KlikAktiv[66] reported cases of “formalised push-backs” between Romania and Serbia which clearly violated the people’s right to seek asylum and the principle of non-refoulement with deportations of higher numbers of third country nationals, including people seeking international protection, back to Serbia by applying the readmission agreement between the EU and Serbia without an effective assessment of protection needs or asylum claims.
+Most of the incidents related to Romania were reported on by various organisations mainly present in Serbia.
+KlikAktiv[116] reported cases of “formalised push-backs” between Romania and Serbia which clearly violated the people’s right to seek asylum and the principle of non-refoulement with deportations of higher numbers of third country nationals, including people seeking international protection, back to Serbia by applying the readmission agreement between the EU and Serbia without an effective assessment of protection needs or asylum claims.
 One person seeking international protection was deported from Romania to Serbia immediately after he was caught on Romanian territory.
 Were also documented cases of people transferred back to Romania under Dublin further deported to Serbia based on the readmission agreement.
-Also, Rosa Luxemburg Stiftung[67] reported that several dozen thousand persons were pushed back from Croatia and Romania.
+Also, Rosa Luxemburg Stiftung[117] reported that several dozen thousand persons were pushed back from Croatia and Romania.

 International reactions regarding access to the Romanian territory

-In 2023, the UN Committee for the Prevention of Torture[71] noted that there is a lack of experienced, qualified interpreters to assist in victim identification processes, and in the asylum system more generally and recommended that the authorities ensure access to its territory and sufficient and effective protection from refoulement at borders by making sure that people seeking asylum at the border receive appropriate information about their rights, including information on procedures, appeal mechanisms and legal aid, immediately and in a language that they understand.
+In 2023, the UN Committee for the Prevention of Torture[119] noted that there was a lack of experienced, qualified interpreters to assist in victim identification processes, and in the asylum system more generally and recommended that the authorities ensure access to its territory and sufficient and effective protection from refoulement at borders by making sure that people seeking asylum at the border receive appropriate information about their rights, including information on procedures, appeal mechanisms and legal aid, immediately and in a language that they understand.

 In 2022, GREVIO[120] reported delayed access to legal representatives, NGOs and UNHCR of people apprehended at the border (in some cases, they have received information about people apprehended at the border who may need international protection, only after they had been readmitted to neighbouring countries or denied access to Romanian territory) and asked that the authorities ensure effective provision of accessible, easy-to-understand and gender-sensitive information on protection measures, to persons apprehended at the borders, prior to their application for readmission/return procedures.